Dad helps others with 'how to' videos

 He believes his experience without a dad has helped him relate to the feeling of not having somebody there to walk him through some basic things.
 This has allowed him to step into that role where he has been able to help others who are in the same position he was.
 He thought it would be helpful to share his knowledge.

 Kenney wrote a book based off his YouTube channel — also titled — “Dad, how do I?”
-The book helps readers learn how to do things, but also offers advice to dads who may question how they can be a good father to their own kids.
+The book helps readers learn how to do things, but also offers advice to dads who may question how they can be good fathers to their own kids.

 Kenney offered some additional advice on “Morning in America” for dads to take into consideration with their own kids: